RobotecAI/robotec-o3de-tools/README.md

 # RobotecRecordingTools

-Toolset for joystick-controlled cameras and spline animation tools.
+A toolset for joystick-controlled cameras and spline animation tools.

 # SplineTools